 A home inspection is an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
 Having a home inspected is like giving it a physical check-up.
 If problems or symptoms are found, the inspector may recommend further evaluation.

-The purchase of a home is probably the largest single investment you will ever make.
-You should learn as much as you can about the condition of the property and the need for any major repairs before you buy, so that you can minimize unpleasant surprises and difficulties afterwards.
+The purchase of a home is probably the largest single investment you will ever make, or if you are selling, the largest asset you’ll ever sell.
+You should learn as much as you can about the condition of the property and the need for any major repairs before you buy or sell, so that you can minimize unpleasant surprises and difficulties afterwards.
+This is equally true for both sellers and buyers.
+Sellers want to sell for top dollar, and that comes with reassuring the buyer(s) that the home is in solid shape.

-This report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+This inspection report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+If a pool is present, the home inspector will need to note whether or not safety features are present to help protect against accidental drowning or damage from an unattended pool.

-It isn’t necessary for you to be present for home inspections, but I recommend that you are.
+It isn’t necessary for you to be present for home inspections, but I recommend that you are if you are buying the home.
 You will be able to observe the inspector, and ask questions directly, as you learn about the condition of the home, how its systems work, and how it’s maintained.
 You will also find the written report easier to understand if you’ve seen the property yourself.
+For home sellers, the inspection is primarily a disclosure so buyers know what they are getting.

 No house is perfect.